cmeeren/Faqt/DOCUMENTATION.md

   values.
 Simply put, not all F# code can be used in a quotation.
 * It can not be used to extract values for further testing or similar (which is supported by Faqt's `BeSome` and similar assertions).
-* I need assertions that can work in production code, too, and I assume that evaluating quotations has a significant performance impact (I have admittedly not measured this, since I stopped using it for the reasons above anyway).
+* I need assertions that can work in production code, too.
+I assume that evaluating quotations has a significant performance impact.
+(I have admittedly not measured this, since I stopped using it for the reasons above anyway.)

 ## Can I use Faqt from C#?